Editorial Policies

 Archiving

-The journal uses the PKP Preservation Network (PKP PN) to digitally preserve all the published articles.
+Also, the journal uses the PKP Preservation Network (PKP PN) to digitally preserve all the published articles.
 The PKP PN is a part of LOCKSS (Lots of Copies Keep Stuff Safe) program offers decentralized and distributed preservation, seamless perpetual access, and preservation of the authentic original version of the content.

 Author Self-Archiving